anoopar112/bearvim/README.md

 came back to my personal configs, mostly because most of the neovim distributions are complicated and they seem to make everything way overboard.
 This config aims to bridge the gap.
-This i a little bit opinianated but it offers a lot of flexibility in terms of adapting it to your own liking.
+This is a little bit opinianated but it offers a lot of flexibility in terms of adapting it to your own liking.